WithSecureLabs/Kanvas/README.md

 - **Bookmarks**: Offers a curated list of security tool, an up-to-date list of Microsoft portal URLs, and the ability to create custom investigation-specific bookmarks.
 - 📌**Markdown Editor**: Provides an interface to create and update Markdown documents—ideal for note-taking or loading investigative playbooks during investigations.
 - **Event ID Reference**: Consolidates Windows Event IDs in one place, organized by categories like persistence, lateral movement, and more—making it easy to cross-reference during investigations.
-- **Entra ID Reference**: Provides a searchable list of known and malicious Microsoft Entra ID AppIDs—useful for investigating Business Email Compromise (BEC) cases.
+- **MS Entra ID Reference**: Provides a searchable list of known and malicious Microsoft Entra ID AppIDs—useful for investigating Business Email Compromise (BEC) cases.
 - **Living Off the Land Binaries**: Provides a searchable list of known Microsoft living-off-the-land (LOLBAS) binaries that threat actors have abused.
 - **Microsoft Azure Portals**: Provides a searchable list of constantly changing Microsoft Azure / Entra URLs, useful when responding to Azure cloud incidents.
+- **DLL Hijacking**: Provides a searchable list of DLL sideloading realated info based on Hijacklibs Project.

 > [!TIP]
 > For easy access, keep all Markdown files in the `markdown_files` folder.